Sorry, Baby (2025 film): Release

 Sorry, Baby premiered at the Sundance Film Festival on January 27, 2025.
 In early February, A24 acquired worldwide distribution rights to the film for $8 million after a bidding war with studios including Searchlight Pictures, Neon, and Mubi.
 The film served as the closing film of the Directors' Fortnight section at the Cannes Film Festival on May 22, 2025.
 The film was given a limited theatrical release in the United States on June 27, 2025, before expanding to a nationwide release on July 25.

 It was screened at the 72nd Sydney Film Festival on June 12, 2025, it opened the 78th Edinburgh International Film Festival on August 14, 2025, and was showcased at the 53rd Norwegian International Film Festival in the Main Programme section on August 16, 2025.
 It also made it to the Official Section of the 70th Valladolid International Film Festival.

-It will compete in Stockholm Competition of the 2025 Stockholm International Film Festival on November 7, 2025.
+It was screened in competition in the 36th Stockholm International Film Festival on November 7, 2025.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on 36 critics, indicating "universal acclaim".
 In June 2025, IndieWire ranked the film at number 77 on its list of "The 100 Best Movies of the 2020s (So Far)".